deivyka/SHC4300/CCW2_Napoleon_Cipher/Napoleon_Cipher_Software_Implementation/readme.md

 - Create a new application
   - In upper-leftmost corner click on **File**, hover on **New** and click **Application Project**
-  - Give a project a name of your choise, leave the rest as default and click **Finish**
+  - Give a project a name of your choice, leave the rest as default and click **Finish**
   - Wait till SDK is finished with building the workspace

 - Program FPGA